vanny-sudo/Traffic_Congestion_Prediction_Capstone_Project/readme.md

 ### 🎯 **Dashboard Requirements**

-1. **Communicate insights clearly** with title, KPIs, and problem summary.
+1. **Communicate insights clearly** with title and problem summary.
 2. **Interactive slicers and filters** for weekday, hour, and weather.
 3. **Visualizations:**
    - 📊 Bar chart: Traffic by weekday